Lambda-Logan/address_hammer/README.md

  ```
  Two addresses can still be equal even with missing information, with the rule that all info that is present in both addresses must be equal (except `orig`).

  All attributes are available as a first class function via `Address.Get`.
-For example: `map(Address.Get.house_number, addresses)`
+For example: `map(Address.Get.house_number, hammer)`